CerveloFellow/MQ-Next-Utilities/README.md

 - **/sitem <###>**- Sell Item.
 While an item is on your cursor and you issue this command, this will flag the item in your Loot Settings.ini as Keep,Sell.
 Optionally you can specify a count for how many to sell.
 - **/skipitem** - Skip Item.
 While an item is on your cursor and you issue this command, this will flag the item in your Loot Settings.ini as Skip.
 - **/syncbank** - Synchronize Bank.
 This will scan your bank and flag any item in your bank as Keep,Bank in your Loot Settings.ini file.
 - **/xitem** - Drop Item.
 While an item is on your cursor and you issue this command, the item will **temporarily** get added to the drop array.
 If you have multiple items with the same name, you only need to add a single item to the array.
 Once you've added all the items you want to your drop array, you can issue the **/adrop** command.
+The drop array will exist as long as the script is running or until you issue a **/dropclear** command.
 ## Events
 - **event_soldItem** - Triggers on 'You receive #*# from #1# for the #2#(s).
 While the script is running and you sell any item to the vendor, the item will automatically get flagged in your Loot Settings.ini for Keep,Sell in the future.